-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 "Think Shwedagon's fancy?
 Imagine what Angkor Wat used to look like."

-Getting there: Several airlines fly directly to Siem Reap in Cambodia and many nationalities can get a 30-day tourist visa upon arrival for $30.
+Several airlines fly directly to Siem Reap in Cambodia and many nationalities can get a 30-day tourist visa upon arrival for $30.

 Visitors can hire a local guide to explore the Angkor Archaeological Park (open daily, 5 a.m.-6 p.m.), though there are bicycle rentals and tuk-tuks for hire.
 Among several recommended guides is Cambodian Tong Hann, who works with the Anantara Siem Reap.
 He can be reached via email: tonghann012@yahoo.com.